Are you OK with cookies?

 Do no harm

 As members of the National Preventive Mechanism, inspectors, visitors, regulators and monitors must act accountably and with due care for the safety of detainees.
 OPCAT and the UN Subcommittee on Prevention of Torture emphasise that NPMs must take action to ensure that detainees or others come to no harm as a result of having communicated with NPMs.
 Members of the UK NPM take forward this responsibility in a number of different ways, including by establishing staff protocols for following up on any cases of suspected or reported reprisals against detainees.
-Read the IMB/PPO/HMI Prisons sanctions protocol (opens in a new tab).
+Read the IMB/LO/PPO/HMI Prisons sanctions protocol (opens in a new tab).